“Tychson Hill”

 2012 | brave | Dried fruits, gamy, exotic, raspberry, succulent | * | ||

-Characterbrave High-Level NotesDried fruits, gamy, exotic, raspberry, succulent Delicious Now, In Its 20 Yr PeakDiscover Now, Will Evolve (20+ Yr)*Tasting NotesThe floral perfume nuance that defines the “IX Estate” Syrah is truly vibrant in the 2012 vintage.
-Jasmine, orange blossom, niçoise olive, and herbes de provence notes captivate the nose.
-Subtle smoky notes add a savory essence to the wine’s signature black fruit.
+Characterbrave High-Level NotesDried fruits, gamy, exotic, raspberry, succulent Delicious Now, In Its 20 Yr PeakDiscover Now, Will Evolve (20+ Yr)*Tasting NotesThe floral perfume that defines the “IX Estate” Syrah is truly vibrant in the 2012 vintage.
+Jasmine, orange blossom, niçoise olive, and herbes de Provence notes captivate the nose.
+Subtle, smoky notes add a savory essence to the wine’s signature black fruit.
 The floral, fruit, spice, and earth elements are so intertwined that the aroma is seductive and beguiling.
-The are rich and exquisite, making this a luxurious wine on the palate.
+The tannins are rich and exquisite, making this a luxurious wine on the palate.
 The concentration and structure ensure that there is much evolution ahead for this aromatic and opulent wine.
-Climatic ConditionsThe 2012 begins a series of three exceptional vintages for the Napa Valley.
-The 2012 season was quite temperate and long, and began with moderate rainfall, much of which fell during early March.
-Small rain events occurred in April, which helped to nurture the soil, and by mid-May we had steady beautiful weather.
+Climatic ConditionsThe 2012 season was classic in nature, as it was quite temperate and long.
+The season began with moderate rainfall, much of which fell during early March.
+Budbreak began the first week of April, and a few, small rain events occurred, helping to nurture the soil.
+By mid-May, we began a steady cycle of gorgeous weather.
+Great weather at bloom is a significant bellwether for many great vintages.
 The climatic conditions were so ideal that the vines set quite a healthy crop.
-As summer evolved, the vineyard team meticulously removed excess fruit from the clusters, ensuring a higher level of quality.
-The wines were crafted with a commitment to preserving freshness and capturing the distinct fruit flavors and textures of the vintage.
-The wines of 2012 contain exceptional intensity and a lovely seductive opulence. |
+As summer evolved, we began meticulously removing excess fruit to ensure the highest level of quality.
+A textbook August and September followed, with few heat events.
+Harvest commenced in mid-September and continued steadily for the next month.
+The wines were crafted with a keen sense of preserving freshness and capturing the distinct flavors and textures of this sensational vintage.
+The resulting wines are incredibly appealing as they contain exceptional intensity and a lovely, seductive opulence. |

 |||||